 James Urzedowski is a registered patent attorney focusing on protecting innovations relating to medical devices, computer technologies, and a diverse range of mechanical inventions.
 James has been preparing and prosecuting patent applications for over 20 years.
-Working with Fortune 500 companies to individual inventors, over the years James has helped his clients maintain and grow their existing portfolios as well as creating them from scratch.
-He has worked in a wide variety of technical fields: from plants to robotic-manufacturing lines; from hunting decoys to fishing hooks.
-In addition to patent applications and prosecution, James has worked extensively with his clients in all areas of intellectual property, including trademarks, copyrights, and licensing agreements.
+Working with Fortune 500 companies to individual inventors, over the years James has helped clients maintain and grow their existing portfolios as well as created them from scratch.
+He has worked in a wide variety of technical fields, from plants to robotic-manufacturing lines and from hunting decoys to fishing hooks.
+In addition to patent applications and prosecution, James has worked extensively with clients in all areas of intellectual property, including trademarks, copyrights, and licensing agreements.

 Specializing in all areas of patent and trademark application preparation and prosecution, James particularly enjoys working with individuals to develop their ideas into commercially viable products, regardless of patentability.
 Along with everyone at the firm James is passionate about maximizing efficiencies, protecting his clients’ rights and serving them to the best of his ability.
 If you have an invention you wish to protect, or just an idea you are hoping to develop into something more, give James a call.

 - Federal Circuit